EE Points Scam: How It Works, Warning Signs, and How to Protect Yourself

 Check the URL Before Entering Any Information

 If you have already clicked a link before reading this guide, check the URL in your browser’s address bar before entering any information.
 The only legitimate EE web address is ee.co.uk.
-Any other domain — regardless of how similar it looks — is a EE Points scam phishing site.
+Any other domain — regardless of how similar it looks — is an EE Points scam phishing site.
 If the URL is not exactly ee.co.uk, close the browser immediately without entering anything.

 Forward Suspicious Texts to 7726

 The UK’s free SMS spam reporting service — accessed by forwarding suspicious texts to 7726 — is run by Ofcom and the mobile networks.
 Forwarding EE Points scam texts to 7726 costs nothing and helps the networks identify and block the fraudulent sender IDs and numbers being used.
-This takes less than ten seconds and contributes directly to reducing the volume of EE Points scam messages being sent to other customers.
+This takes less than ten seconds and contributes directly to reducing the volume of scam messages being sent to other customers.

 Contact EE Directly to Verify